tumaer/SciML/_sources/lecture/introduction.md

 $$\sum_{n=1}^{N}\sum_{j=0}^{M}\omega_{j}x_{n}^{i}x_{n}^{j}=\sum_{n=1}^{N}y_{n}x_{n}^{i}$$

-this can be solved by the trusty old Gaussian elimination.
+This can be solved by the trusty old Gaussian elimination.
 A general problem with this approach is that the degree of the polynomial is a decisive factor which often leads to over-fitting and hence makes this a less desirable approach.
 Gaussian elimination, or a matrix inversion approach when implemented on a computer can also be a highly expensive computational operation for large datasets.

 > This is a special case of the **Maximum Likelihood** method.